gopherdata/gophernotes/README.md

 - Select `Golang` from the `New` drop down menu.
 - Have Fun!

+*Note* - this is a pretty large image, because it contains a full distribution of [Anaconda](http://docs.continuum.io/anaconda/index) plus the add ons of gophernotes.
+However, with this image, you can create Go notebooks, Python notebooks, text files, run ipython in the shell, etc.

 ## Custom Commands
 Some of the custom commands from the [gore](https://github.com/motemen/gore) REPL have carried over to `gophernotes`.
 Note in particular the syntax for importing packages: